MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 Correctness: Verification will be successful when the system displays all assignments and events in their proper date and time slots.
 The tester will be able to select group members and verify that contact information is correct.

-Maintainabililty: Verification will be successful when the tester is able to make a modification and add it to the system while it is running.
+Maintainability: Verification will be successful when the tester is able to make a modification and add it to the system while it is running.

 Security: Verification will be successful when the system meets FERPA standards of compliance.